babe-and-spencer-enterprises/base-comfyui-node/README.md

 This is an output node in ComfyUI.
 It performs an upload as a side effect and does not return any value to the graph.

 - If `video` is provided, the node uploads a browser-compatible MP4 video to your BASE account.
-- If `image` is a list of multiple frames, the node generates and uploads an animated WebP file.
 - Otherwise, a static PNG image is uploaded.

 ---